sk1tliv/Send_Email/README.md

 - Uses Gmail's SMTP server with TLS encryption.
 - Credentials are securely read from a separate `credentials.txt` file.

-## 📂 Project Structure

-── emails.csv # List of recipient email addresses (one per line) ── credentials.txt # Your email and app password (see below) ── main.py # The main Python script

 ## ⚙️ Requirements

 - An active Gmail account
 - An **App Password**